stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 04 (P1L4) - Version Control.md

 - Do not add derived files (such as executable files)
 - Do not add bulky binary files
 - Do not use local copies

+## Two Main Types Of VCS

+There are two main types of VCS:

+- **Centralized**: each person works directly with a centralized repository
+- **Decentralized**: each person works directly with a forked-copy of the upstream repository and can push final changes to the upstream repository